 For uncommon products, keep in mind that the prospect reading the description may or may not know of the product.
 Hence you need to construct a description that is both readable and useful.

 Try to match specific details in your description to the product description of its actual manufacturer.
-This way, the users will find the information in your site more relevant and credible.
+This way, the users will find the information more relevant and credible.

 Be honest about the product description.
 Avoid creating biased positive features or stop exaggerating about your product.